HeIIoween/FLBoard/README.md

 It uses as the key of FLServer responser.

-Plugin creator needs to Listen request by bind a Callback function using Event::Listen().
-Board plugin will automactially call the callback function one by one with received that type of task request item.
+Plugin creator needs to Listen request by bind a Callback function using `Event::Listen()`.
+Board plugin will automactially call the callback function one by one when received that type of task request item.

 ###### Data (object) ######